ThinleyYC/African-Credit-Scoring-Challenge_DL/README.md

 # African-Credit-Scoring-Challenge_DL
 Kaggle Competition- African Credit Scoring Challenge
-1. Matplotlib was used for visualiation of plots
+1. Matplotlib and Seaborn was used for visualization of plots
-2.
+2. Dataset was preprocessed and the output was a csv file with predictions made
+3. Ranked 756 in the final Submission